JeffPo's Model Trains Page

 Well, I actually bought another Lionel New York Central 4-4-2 steam locomotive.
 It smokes and has a tender air whistle.
 My intentions were to paint it red because I wanted a red engine for hauling freight.
 The red CNJ engine is supposed to only be a work train.
 However, after buying this NYC steamer I found a red Gulf Mobile & Ohio RS3 diesel that I'm going to use as my freight train puller, so I've decided to leave the NYC steamer as is for now.
 Or maybe I'll paint it blue. :) The thing is, I already have another NYC steamer in that complete set I bought (though the Trainsounds tender doesn't work).
 What I should do is just sell this one, and put those funds toward another train.
 I could also use this one for parts.
 I could switch tender shells with the NYC set to get a whistling tender.
 I could switch engine shells with my Southern steamer and have it smoking again.
 We'll see.

 Here's an Erie line 4-6-4 steam engine by Lionel.
 It has good hauling power.
 The tender is equipped with an air whistle and the engine smokes.
 It's a good smoker and will blow smoke rings at times.
 I think this engine is from the "Riding the Rails" set by Lionel, given the hobo stick/sack painted on the front.
-I've also picked up an Erie caboose (by MTH) to tag along with it.
+I've also picked up an Erie caboose (by MTH) to tag along with it, and a bay window Erie caboose (by Lionel) as an alternative.
 I figure this will be a good steamer when I want variety.